AbleGamers: Professional Development

 This pillar was designed to educate game studios on how to make their games more accessible.
-Peer Counseling and Engineering Research are great at helping people with physical disabilities, but it all starts with the games that are being made.
+Peer Counseling and Engineering Research can be great at helping people with physical disabilities, but it all starts with the games that are being made.
 Professional Development teaches an APX (Accessible Player Experiences) course.
-There are currently 22 APX design patterns that help developers craft accessible experiences into their games.
-For some studios, those patterns were not enough.
+There are currently 22 APX design patterns that may help developers craft accessible experiences into their games.
+For some studios, those patterns have been demonstrated to not be good enough.
 The Professional Development team came up with a multi-day, 16-hour course that remedies this.
 This completed course certifies developers as APX practitioners and gives them the deeper knowledge they need to create better accessibility in their games.

 Awards

 Mark Barlet, president of AbleGamers, received the 2012 American Association of People with Disabilities Hearne Leadership Award for his work at AbleGamers.

 In 2013, AbleGamers won an MS Society Da Vinci Award for their document "Includification: A Practical Guide to Game Accessibility", the first time the award had been given to a document and concept, not a product.

 The foundation distributes its own awards each year to the most accessible games released that year, with winners including FIFA 13 and Bayonetta 2.
 The awards are given to games with customisable control schemes and colors, optional or minimal quick time events, and unique features such as Bayonetta 2s one-button combat mode.